greenriver/hmis-warehouse/app/views/data_quality_reports/version_four/project/README.md

 ### Entering Households

-The number of enrollments for the project during the reporting period with `RelationshipToHoH` blank or '1', and with an exit record and the `EntryDate` during the reporting period.
+The number of enrollments for the project during the reporting period with `RelationshipToHoH` blank or '1', and with the `EntryDate` during the reporting period.

 ### Exiting Clients